 - Increased INR (International Normalized Ratio) with coumarin anticoagulants (warfarin and acenocoumaro) has been reported

 - The possibility of interactions with other medicines cannot be excluded

 If you are allergic (hypersensitive) to glucosamine, to shellfish, or any of the ingredients, do not take glucosamine as the active substance is derived from shellfish.

 Pregnancy and lactation

-The most common reactions associated with treatment with glucosamine are nausea, abdominal pain, indigestion, constipation, and diarrhoea.
+The most common reactions associated with glucosamine therapy are nausea, abdominal pain, indigestion, constipation, and diarrhea.
 In addition, headache, tiredness, rash, itching, and flushing have been reported.
-The reported adverse reactions are usually mild and transitory.
+The reported adverse reactions are usually mild and transient.